This guy conquered 50 Ironman races in 50 days

 In between my legs (seriously!) and my toes.
 My feet were just destroyed – blisters in between my toes, toenails coming off.

 Eggs and hash browns, every single day.
-It would be about half of my 7,000-8,000 calorie intake for each day; 3,500 calories before every bike ride!
+It would be about half of my 7-8,000 calorie intake of the day.
+Three thousand five hundred calories before every bike ride!

 Speed wasn't your goal in these.